Why should you care about your user satisfaction/customer satisfaction?

-We know why we should care about it.
-But how do we go about measuring it?
+We know why we should care about customer satisfaction.
+But how do we measure it?

-In fact, at Feedier, we are advocates of using an overall satisfaction ratio that goes well beyond the usual Net Promoter Score used by most Software as a Service.
+At Feedier, they are advocates of using an overall satisfaction ratio that goes well beyond the usual Net Promoter Score.

-Don’t get me wrong, the NPS is an efficient and well-thought metric, but it is not enough for us.
-It is also very hard to effectively measure as you’re asking someone the likeliness of him/her recommending your brand in the future, which can vary a lot from one day to another.
+The NPS is an efficient and well-thought metric, but it is not always enough.
+It can be very hard to effectively measure customer satisfaction as you’re asking someone the likeliness of him/her recommending your brand in the future, which can vary a lot from one day to another.

 The customer experience is omnichannel.
 You have to be present everywhere and measure customer happiness at each point of the journey.

-Some of the common interaction we see at Feedier where it is important and interesting to ask for feedback and measure the satisfaction:
+Here are some of the common interaction where it is important and interesting to ask for feedback and measure customer satisfaction:

-Creating a closed feedback loop, automating the feedback request but also informing your team about what is going on is a piece of cake.
+Creating a closed feedback loop, automating the feedback request but also informing your team about what is going on is a piece of cake these days.

 Being able to fulfill your customers with a great experience contributes to the overall customer satisfaction performances.

 One of the themes we see among companies that are really excelling is that customer experience is a key part of their business strategy.
-It's not viewed as sort of a cost, but rather it's an opportunity to differentiate their product and service.
-And so the conversation isn't, "How do we support our customers?"
-But it's rather, "How do we constantly improve the experience for our customers so that we can make them increasingly loyal and drive incremental value for our business?"
+It’s not viewed as sort of a cost, but rather it’s an opportunity to differentiate their product and service.
+And so the conversation isn’t, “How do we support our customers?”
+But it’s rather, “How do we constantly improve the experience for our customers so that we can increase loyalty and drive incremental value for our business?”

 In a nutshell, it comes down to creating a feedback-friendly culture, and educating your customer success team about some of the best practices:

-Integrate your tools together and implement notifications so the team gets alerted whenever something is worth looking at (eg. bad feedback comes in).
+Integrate your tools together and implement notifications so the team gets alerted whenever something is worth looking at.
+For instance, when bad feedback comes in.

-As it was mentioned before, measure satisfaction at different touchpoints: support, in-app, after purchase, etc.
+As it was mentioned before, measure customer satisfaction at different touchpoints: support, in-app, after purchase, etc.

 The HEARD framework inspired by Disney’s approach is a good start.
-It basically states that you should: Hear, Empathize, Apologize, Resolve, Diagnose.
+It basically states that you should: Hear, Empathize, Apologize, Resolve and Diagnose.

 That’s how Walt Disney Company is dealing with its 135M people passing by every year.